Treating, coating, and maintaining doors

 Many well-known brands of wood finish which may provide excellent surface protection fail to provide this vital element and may permit the passage of moisture around panel grooves.

-As mentioned above, please avoid use of varnish or polyurethane-based products and also Danish Oil on External or Internal veneered doors & frames, solid timber doors & frames or bespoke doors & frames and look for a brand that gives protection against the bleaching-out effect of the suns ultra-violet rays.
+As mentioned above, please avoid the use of varnish or polyurethane-based products and also Danish Oil on External or Internal veneered doors & frames, solid timber doors & frames or bespoke doors & frames and look for a brand that gives protection against the bleaching-out effect of the suns ultra-violet rays.
 Use polyurethane finish on veneers or ply doors only; this type of varnish is also suitable for most interior solid timber doors.

 Immediately upon receipt sand the door down lightly with fine glass-paper (grade 200) or wire wool in the direction of the grain to remove nibs, small chips, scratches and finger marks.